LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Slinging missiles at targets wounds them, consuming the weapon in the process.
-You may sling any item in your possession (press `?` to choose an item and press it again for a non-standard choice) or on the floor (press `-`).
+You may sling any item in your possession (press `?` to choose an item and press it again for a non-standard choice) or on the ground (press `-`).
 Only items of a few kinds inflict any damage.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.